Data Processing Agreement

 SCHEDULE 2 - AUTHORISED SUB-PROCESSORS

-Sub-processor Purpose Data location Transfer mechanism (for non-EEA)
+Sub-processor Purpose Transfer safeguard

-ComplyAdvantage AML, sanctions, PEP, and adverse media screening; ongoing monitoring alerts EU EU SCCs
+ComplyAdvantage AML, sanctions, PEP, and adverse media screening; ongoing monitoring alerts ComplyAdvantage Data Processing Agreement incorporating EU SCCs / UK IDTA Addendum

 ComplyCube Identity document verification, biometric liveness checks, multi-bureau database checks.
-Biometric data is retained solely on ComplyCube's systems and is not transferred to or stored by KYC Genie.
-UK / EU UK IDTA / EU SCCs
+Biometric data is processed and retained solely on the identity verification Sub-processor's systems in accordance with that Sub-processor's data retention policy, and is not transferred to or stored by KYC Genie.
+ComplyCube Data Processing Agreement incorporating UK IDTA / EU SCCs

 SCHEDULE 3 - INTERNATIONAL TRANSFER MECHANISMS